johnprovazek/spotifycoasters/README.md

 ### Coaster Setup
 - If you decided to use coasters for this project here is the [youtube](https://www.youtube.com/watch?v=RV7-3CawKAM&t=68s&ab_channel=DIYPETE) tutorial I followed.
 - In his tutorial he used felt pads on the bottom, I opted for a [cork backing](https://www.amazon.com/gp/product/B0834MWWS8/).
 There is probably a better way to do this, but I used an X-Acto knife to cut away a small cavity for the NFC tag to sit.
 I then hot glued the cork backing to the coaster such that you couldn't see the NFC tag.
-- I printed out my album covers and playlist covers on 4x6 prints then cut them out and put them on the coaster.
+- I printed out my album covers and playlist covers on 4x6 prints then cut them out and put them on the 4 inch tile coaster.
 I included a script [convert_album_cover.py](./scripts/convert_album_cover.py) to help convert square images to fit in 4x6 prints.
 This is assuming you are using 4 inch tiles.
 To use this script, first crop all your images so they are exact squares then put all the images in a directory.
 Run the script [convert_album_cover.py](./scripts/convert_album_cover.py) with the first argument as your source directory and the second argument as your destination directory.
-The script will put convert all the images to the 4x6 format and place them in the destination directory.
+The script will convert all the images to the 4x6 format and place them in the destination directory.

 ## Usage